sympy/sympy/doc/src/guides/solving/solve-system-of-equations-algebraically.md

 ### Use a Dictionary of Solutions

-You can then extract solutions by specifying in brackets ("slicing") the solution number, and then the symbol.
+You can then extract solutions by indexing (specifying in brackets) the solution number, and then the symbol.
 For example `solutions[0][x]` gives the result for `x` in the first solution:

 ```py
 >>> solutions[0][x]